ilias-t/demystifying-the-internet-talk/readme.md

         <h3>A Car</h3>
         <img src='https://hips.hearstapps.com/hmg-prod.s3.amazonaws.com/images/fast-roadster-driving-royalty-free-image-581698181-1560193856.jpg?crop=1xw:0.81481xh;center,top&resize=768:*'/>
         <br>
-        <figcaption>The the purpose of all APIs are to abstract a lower-level implementation from a user.
+        <figcaption>The purpose of all APIs are to abstract a lower-level implementation from a user.
 A car's API can be considered to be two pedals and a steering wheel.
-The driver does not need to understand or worry about how the car functions internally but only how to operate the vehicle based on this interface that is exposed to them.</figcaption>
+A driver does not need to concern themselves with how the car internally functions, but only how to operate the vehicle based on this interface that is exposed to them.</figcaption>
     </figure>
 </details>